RonIovine/pshell/README.md

 to show the usage of the trace filter/trace log API, and one to show the usage of a stand-alone (no filtering) trace log application.

+Finally, a stub module/library is provided that will honor the complete API of the normal pshell library but with all the underlying functionality stubbed out.
+This will allow all the pshell functionality to easily be completly removed from an application without requiring any code changes or recompilation, only a re-link (for static linking) or restart (when using a shared library acessed via a softlink) of the target program is necessary.

 The code is written almost entirely in standard ANSI 'C', and the API is a functional 'C' API, however, there are a couple of isolated places where C++ semantics are used.
 Because of this, all of the source files use the '.cc' C++ style extension instead of the more normal '.c' C